Skip to content

 This guide is a reference glossary of FanCRM fields and filters.

-Use this guide when you already know what kind of audience you're building and need a quick explanation on what a specific field does, and how to use it safely.
+Use this guide when you already know what kind of audience you're building and need a quick explanation of what a specific field does and how to use it safely.

 If you're looking for help deciding which fields to use for a goal, start with; How to Build Audiences in the FanCRM